paul-j-lucas/cdecl/README.md

 4. **Effect of the use upon the potential market for or value of the copyrighted work.**

+   Given that there are millions of C and C++ developers, the potential market is huge;
+   however,
+   all versions of **cdecl**
-   The original version of **cdecl** was released as open-source and distributed widely for free.
+   were released as open-source
+   and distributed widely
-   As such,
+   for free.
+   Additionally,
+   **cdecl** prior to 3.0
+   has limited value
+   since it has not kept pace
+   with the evolution
+   of C and C++.
+   Hence,
    there is no market value.

 Note, however, that I am not a lawyer;